Constructional Difficulty: This is a large and complex project with a great many parts. An oscilloscope is required for calibration.

 It should be noted that the SRE330's and Lowrey's outputs have been put into mono for this sample set to recreate the sound of most analogue string machines.

-The second prototype awaiting its front panel.
-This one has been built using an issue 2 main board and issue 2 RPSU power module.
-The case is a 250mm deep 1U high 19" rack case from Bryant Broadcast.
+The second prototype awaiting its front panel overlay.
+The case is a 250mm deep 1U high 19" rack case.

 The SRE330 pot bracket kit contains seven special pot brackets.
 The brackets are used to hold the PCB mounted Alpha and ALPS pots safely to the PCBs.
 They are not required if you are using different types of pots or hand wiring any pots to the board.